DEFRA/node-mcp-server-demo/docs/testing-guide.md

 ## Overview

-This guide provides comprehensive testing instructions for both the MCP transport endpoints and traditional REST endpoints using cURL commands.
+This guide provides comprehensive testing instructions for the MCP transport endpoint using cURL commands.
 These tests can be run once Docker is up and running.

 ## Prerequisites